-- WARNING There is a potential for injury to yourself and others. - CAUTION There is a potential for damage to the vehicle. - NOTE Specific information clarifying or giving the reason for a particular maintenance or service procedure.
+WARNING - There is a potential for injury to yourself or others.

+CAUTION - There is a potential for damage to the vehicle.

+NOTE - Specific information clarifying or giving the reason for a particular maintenance or service procedure.

 Before operating your Taylor-Dunn vehicle, it is your responsibility to read, understand and follow the safety and operating instructions contained in this manual to help ensure your safety and comfort.
 If this car is to be used for rental purposes, it is your responsibility to explain to the operator about the various controls and vehicle operating characteristics.
 Equally important is the operators need to know the basic rules required for safe operation of the vehicle in day to day usage.
-Sections 5 and 6 of ANSI B56.8 have been inserted in Section 3 page 3 of this manual for your specific operating guidelines.
+Sections 5 and 6 of ANSI BS6.8 have been inserted in Section B, page 3 of this manual for your specific operating guidelines.

-- l.
-Vehicle is to be operated only by qualified persons and only in designated - 2.
+- 1. Vehicle is to be operated only by qualified persons and only in designated areas. - 2.
 Vehicle will not be started until all occupants are seated. - 3.
 Occupants must remain seated while vehicle is in motion. - 4.
 Arms, legs and feet must be kept inside while vehicle is in motion. - 5.
-Slow down making a turn. - 6.
+Slow down when making a turn. - b.
 Drive slowly straight up and down inclines. - 7.
-Set parking brake before leaving vehicle. - 3.
+Set parking brake before leaving vehicle. - 8.
 Forward/Reverse lever must be in the correct position for direction of travel desired.